SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Trending/Working_with_trend_graphs.md

 - A light bulb icon in the top-right corner to add parameters related to those shown in the trend graph (from DataMiner 10.2.12/10.3.0 onwards).
 See [Adding related parameters to a trend graph](xref:Adding_related_parameters_to_a_trend_graph).

   > [!NOTE]
   > From DataMiner 10.3.6/10.4.0 onwards, the color of the light bulb icon reflects whether parameter relationships have been found.
-When related parameters are available, the light bulb will be filled in with a darker color.
-If DataMiner was unable to find related parameters, the light bulb will remain blank. <!-- RN 35868-->
+When related parameters are available, the light bulb will be "lit up", using an accent color.
+If DataMiner was unable to find related parameters, the light bulb will remain blank and appear turned off. <!-- RN 35868-->

 Depending on the type of data that is displayed, the trend line looks different.
 For example, take a look at this trend graph in DataMiner 10.2.1: